Iterate and Loop

 it worthwhile to create a new abstraction.
 There is nothing you can

-do in loop, but in iterate you could simply write a macro:
+you could simply write a macro:

-sum-of-sqrts is a perfectly ordinary Lisp macro.
+is a perfectly ordinary Lisp macro.
 Since iterate

 expands all macros and processes the results, (sum-of-sqrts el)

-will behave exactly as if we'd written (sum (sqrt el)).
+will behave exactly as if we'd written (sum (sqrt el))

-A Common Lisp implementation of iterate has existed for well over a
+A Common Lisp implementation of iterate

 year.
 It runs under Lucid for HP 300's, Sun 3's and SPARCstations,